Contributing to MDAA

 mainfor your changes.
 Use a descriptive branch name with a conventional prefix:feat/,fix/,docs/, orchore/(e.g.,feat/add-redshift-module,fix/s3-encryption-bug). - Make your changes, focusing on a single concern per PR.
 If you also reformat unrelated code, it will be harder to review your contribution.

-- Run all tests to make sure nothing is broken:
+- Run all checks to make sure nothing is broken: Or for a thorough check with no cache:

 - Commit with clear messages describing what changed and why.